 Local authorities have remarkably handled the health crisis through drastic measures: temporary closure of supermarkets, curfew, police cordoning main roads, closure of schools and borders.

 11 deaths and some 300 infected cases were reported.
 The stay alert message is still in force as this week, two new cases have been reported among the quarantined travellers.

 The Covid bill details how the lifting of the lockdown as from June 1st 2020 operates.

 Restrictions have been eased since May 15th, on some activities, including hairdressing and beauty salons, hardware shops and supermarkets, all accessible twice weekly based on the first letter of family name.
 Restaurants resurrect with pick-up and delivery orders.
 Sanitary measures apply.
-Face masks and hand sanitisers have become staples of everyday life.
+Face masks and hand sanitisers have become staples of everyday life and businesses.

 REOPENING WORKPLACES SAFELY

 Schools reopen on August 1st, an indication that the economy will fully reopen by then as parents become physically available and involved professionally in service, manufacturing and tourism sectors.